GTAvatar: Bridging Gaussian Splatting and Texture Mapping for Relightable and Editable Gaussian Avatars: Related work

 \textbf{Monocular \& Relightable Avatars.} Learning avatars from casual consumer grade videos paves the road to democratizing volumetric capture, in contrast to the costly requirements of light stages or multi-view setups \cite{lightStage,relightables,travatar}.
 Recent advances enable avatar learning from monocular video input (\eg \cite{pointavatar,flashavatar,monogaussianavatar,splattingavatar,gaussianblendshapes}), thanks to built-in inductive biases and robust monocular facial tracking (\eg \cite{DECA,EMOCA,SMIRK,MICA}) and reconstruction (\eg \cite{Pixel3DMM, Sapiens, MonoNPHM, PRN, crossmodal}) methods.
-Rigging avatars with underlying 3D morphable models (3DMMs) \cite{FLAME,BFM,decoupled,LSFM,CoMA,NonLinear3DMM, facetunegan} enables efficient and robust learning and parametric animation control.
+Rigging avatars with underlying 3D morphable models (3DMMs) \cite{FLAME,BFM,decoupled,LSFM,CoMA,NonLinear3DMM,facetunegan} enables efficient and robust learning and parametric animation control.
 They define a canonical space for implicit and explicit representations and factor out expression and pose deformations.
 Several works leverage data captured under controlled lighting conditions to produce relightable head avatars \cite{rgca,vrmm} with dynamic radiance fields and physical reflectance models.
-Relightable Gaussian Codec Avatar \cite{Codec,URAvatar} material parameterization has shown good relighting capabilities for full multi-view OLAT captures.
+Relightable Gaussian Codec Avatar \cite{rgca} has shown good relighting capabilities for full multi-view OLAT captures through its material parameterization, and has also been extended to the phone scan setting \cite{URAvatar}.
 Despite the increased ill-posedness of the problem, physics-based inverse rendering and relighting from mere monocular videos or sparse images is possible through further regularizations or appearance priors, such as modeling reflectance via simplified bidirectional reflectance distribution functions (BRDF) \cite{flare,spark}, or relying on large data corpora \cite{URAvatar}.
-Closest to our context, HRAvatar \cite{HRAvatar} employs deferred shading of FLAME-rigged 3D Gaussians augmented with material attributes.
+Closest to our context, HRAvatar~\cite{HRAvatar} employs deferred shading of FLAME-rigged 3D Gaussians augmented with material attributes.
 In contrast to the latter, we build on 2DGS deferred shading with the aim of extending controllability beyond relighting and reenactment, to additionally include intuitive local editing on conformal material maps, in the interest of more expressive and user-controllable avatar manipulation without sacrificing performance.